jlink/fakegpt/README.md

 - a regular expression within square brackets `[...]`
 - or a string to match some part of the user input - ignoring upper and lower case.

 A property is an array of answer _segments_.
-A segment can be:
+Each segment can be one of:
 - a literal html string that is rendered as is
-- a function that takes the full query as argument and returns an html string
+- a function that takes the regular expression match array as argument and returns an html string
 - a number that will be interpreted as "thinking time" in milliseconds

 A few examples: